build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 ## Module 2: Create a High Availability Relational Database

-In this section we’ll deploy a Lightsail database, a managed database service that reduces the complexity of deploying and managing database software.
+In this section, we’ll deploy a Lightsail database, a managed database service that reduces the complexity of deploying and managing database software.
 Lightsail manages the underlying infrastructure and database engine while you create and deploy databases and tables running inside the service.

-With the Lightsail CLI, create a MySQL 5.7 database (`—relational-database-blueprint-id mysql_5_7`).
-The point of this lab is to deploy a fault-tolerant and scalable implementation of the web application which requires a High Availability database plan, e.g.,  `—relational-database-bundle-id micro_ha_2_0`.
-Name the database todo-db (`—relational-database-name todo-db`).
+With the Lightsail CLI, create a MySQL 5.7 database (`--relational-database-blueprint-id mysql_5_7`).
+The point of this lab is to deploy a fault-tolerant and scalable implementation of the web application which requires a High Availability database plan, e.g.,  `--relational-database-bundle-id micro_ha_2_0`.
+Name the database todo-db (`--relational-database-name todo-db`).

 By default Lightsail will create a strong password for you.
-However, for this tutorial, keep the password simple (—master-user-password taskstasks) and assign a user name (—master-username dbmasteruser)
+However, for this tutorial, keep the password simple (`--master-user-password` taskstasks) and assign a user name (`--master-username` dbmasteruser)

 ```bash
 aws lightsail create-relational-database \